 Out of band management has become quite prevalent as it has matured.
 Products such as HP iLO (Integrated Lights Out) and Dell RAC (Remote Access Controller) allows administrators to have remote access to a server as if they were sitting right next to the console.

 Administrators can power on the server, or, hard boot them.
 Administrators can even mount virtual CDs/DVDs and remote boot the servers from an ISO image.
 This creates a whole new challenge as it basically extends the physical attack surface out onto the network.

 This opens a whole new set of questions.

 Are you using complex passwords?

 Hopefully, there is a policy already in your network for privileged accounts.
 You need to make your out-of-band access accounts contain as many characters as possible.
-It is likely you will only need to use these tools when troubleshooting an unresponsive server, or, performing remote deployment.
+It is likely you will only need to use these tools when troubleshooting an unresponsive server, or, performing the remote deployment.
 So a password with 13+ characters shouldn’t be too cumbersome.
 Also, you need to make sure you are using a combination of uppers, lowers, numbers and special characters.

 Is access restricted?

 Sometimes a server comes with a shared out-of-band management port with a buy-up option to a dedicated port.
-I would always recommend getting the dedicated port.
+I would always recommend getting a dedicated port.
 This makes it easier to then plug that port into its own dedicated management network or VLAN.
-From their you can then control access onto that management network with access control lists.
+From there you can then control access onto that management network with access control lists.